What is building access?

 How can I be sure if my ID Card will work for building access?

-When you receive your ID Card, the card number is entered into the data base system that controls all appropriate building doors on campus.
-During the day when doors are not locked, you may check functionality of your card by visiting ID Card Services in The HUB.
-If your ID Card does not work and you need access to a building, please contact the building supervisor and Facilities Management Services (FMS) by calling 412-268-2910.
-You should then bring your ID Card to ID Card Services in The HUB during the next business day to have the card checked and access issue remedied.
+When you receive your ID Card, the card number is entered into the database system that controls all appropriate building doors on campus.
+If your ID Card does not work and you need access to a building, please contact Facilities Management Services (FMS) by calling 412-268-2910.
+You should then bring your ID Card to The HUB during regular business hours to have the card checked and access issue remedied, if necessary.

 Can I access specific elevators and sections of academic buildings using my ID Card?

-Many departments and academic buildings have secure areas that can only be accessed by designated students and employees.
-ID Card Services does not control these areas and access to them should be acquired by speaking to that specific department.
-If you have questions regarding who to contact please see our list of access control administrators on the Building Access page.
+Many departments and academic buildings have secure areas that can only be accessed by designated students, faculty and staff.
+The HUB does not control access to these areas; students, faculty and staff members may request access by speaking to the specific department.